-Last fortnight, everything in business news was Reliance.
+Last fortnight, everything in business news was Reliance, Reliance and only Reliance.

 Game of Telecoms

 The mid 90s were go-go years for disruption in Indian businesses, led by the liberalization of 1991.

 Mobile phones, then a novel concept for the few, were one of the few technologies to debut.
 The first allocation of radio frequency spectrum to private companies to provide mobile phone services was carried out in 1995.

 That laid the foundation for private companies to foray into telecommunications.

 Within a year, Airtel, Tata Indicom and Idea were born, all of whom dominated the market with the incumbent BSNL.
 The oligopoly in telecom would have continued, but for an erstwhile petrol pump assistant in Yemen.

 Dhirubhai Ambani had grown to be both revered and feared for his business instincts.

 2002 was a turning point in the Ambani family and India’s telecom industry at large.
 Dhirubhai died from a stroke in July.
 Airtel’s Bharti Enterprises also went public in 2002, becoming the first Indian telco to be taken to the public bourses.